exerceo/quadraticsolver/README.md

 ./t1
 ./t2
 ```
-If anything the program returns 0, it was successful.
+If the program returns 0, it was successful.
 If any error occurs, the program will display the error and line number.

 ## System Testing
 The system test builds the program and then runs preset tests and checks the output.